-Moe: Well, yeah.
+Well, yeah.
 Though not really a harem anime, it has one guy and a bunch of girls, all of whom fall into traditional moe characterizations.
-In fact, some of the more Genre Savvy characters make fun of it, like Oshino's habit of calling Senjogahara Tsundere.
+In fact, some of the more observant characters make fun of it, like Oshino's habit of calling Senjogahara Tsundere.

-Ironically enough, Nadeko, who's arguably the one who fits the actual definition of moe the most, turns out to not be moe at all.
+Ironically enough, Nadeko, who's arguably the one who fits the actual definition of moe the most, turns out to be invoking and exploiting this trope.

 Okay, Araragi, it's pretty despicable that Hanekawa's guardians don't give her a bedroom and force her to live in the kitchen and hallways, but this is hardly the kind of revelation that should prompt panicked hysterics...